LUWIZ

 What is agentic commerce?+

-Agentic commerce refers to transactions carried out by autonomous AI agents that search for, compare and buy products on behalf of the user.
-The human expresses a need, and the agent executes the shopping journey.
-For an e-commerce merchant, this means being chosen by a machine rather than by a human visitor.
+Agentic commerce refers to transactions carried out by autonomous AI agents that search for, compare and purchase products on behalf of the user.
+The human expresses a need, the agent executes the buying journey.
+For an online retailer, it means being chosen by a machine rather than by a human visitor.

 Not necessarily.
 AI agents and LLMs generally do not execute JavaScript.
-If your catalog is rendered client-side, your products are invisible.
+If your catalog is client-side rendered, your products are invisible.
 Only server-side rendering or static HTML guarantees that your product pages are read, understood and eligible for recommendation.

 What structured data should I add to a product page?+